blacklightpy/vaultofknowledge/Abortion.md

 **Parashara Smrithi Chapter 4:**

-> 20] What sin is incurred in killing a Brahman, abortion causes a sin twice as great ; there is no atonement for that sin.
+> 20] What sin is incurred in killing a Brahman, abortion causes a sin twice as great; there is no atonement for that sin.
 The abandonment of such a woman has been ordained by law.

 **Parashara Smrithi Chapter 9:**